ZeusWPI/MOZAIC/planetwars/client/README.md

 We use [typedoc][docs] for in-code documentation.
 It understands typescript, so stick to semantic documentation, things like types and structure are generated automatically.

-Generate the docs by running `yarn typedoc --out docs/` Once generated you can open the index.html file in your browser to view them.
+The docs are generated when running `yarn run dev`.
+They can be found in `docs/book`.

 [setup]: https://github.com/iRath96/electron-react-typescript-boilerplate
 [electronbuild]: https://www.electron.build/multi-platform-build